Linode Beginner's Guide

 - Linux Package Management - How to install software on your Linode.

-- Basic Linux Security Practices - Keeping your Linode safe from unauthorized access or abuse.
+- Securing your Server - Keeping your Linode safe from unauthorized access or abuse.

 Where can I get help with something not covered here?

 We always recommend consulting our excellent user community first when faced with a question that doesn’t seem to be addressed in our documentation.
-That said, if you get stuck you may open a support ticket from the “Support” tab in the Linode Manager.
+There is also an active community of users available to help on IRC.
+If you get stuck you may also open a support ticket from the “Support” tab in the Linode Manager.